-FY 2018 Authorization: Indefinite
+FY 2019 Authorization: Indefinite

-2017 2017 Change from

-Annualized CR Appropriation 2018 Annualized CR
+Change from Annualized CR 2019 2018 Annualized CR +\$45 \$6,575 \$6,530

-\$6,563 \$6,575 \$6,563 0

 The Training and Advisory Services program supports efforts to achieve the intent of Title IV of the Civil Rights Act by aiding educators in preparing, adopting, and implementing plans for desegregating public schools and solving equity problems related to race, sex, national origin, and religion.
-To carry out those activities, in fiscal year 2016 the Department awarded grants for a project period of 5 years to Equity Assistance Centers (EACs) in four geographic regions serving the 50 States, the District of Columbia, Puerto Rico, and the Outlying Areas of American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the Virgin Islands:
+To carry out those activities, in fiscal year 2016 the Department awarded 5-year grants to Equity Assistance Centers (EACs) in four geographic regions serving the 50 States, the District of Columbia, Puerto Rico, and the Outlying Areas of American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the Virgin Islands.